AstroMined/debtonator/docs/active_context.md

 ### Recent Changes

+1. **Fixed Test Infrastructure for Modern Banking Account Types (April 6, 2025)** ✓
+   - Added feature_flag_service fixture with test initialization and database setup
+   - Fixed repository test method calls from get_by_id() to get() for consistency
+   - Identified and addressed constructor argument errors with field filtering
+   - Updated conftest.py to include modern banking account fixtures
+   - Fixed schema validation issue with card_last_four when has_debit_card is false

 1. **Implemented Schema Factories with ADR-011 Compliance (April 5, 2025)** ✓
    - Refactored schema factory tests into modular files by account type
    - Fixed datetime handling to use `utc_now()` and `utc_datetime()` utils for ADR-011 compliance